Strasserism: Origins and development

-This narrative of a principled "Strasserist" opposition, particularly as constructed by Otto in his post-war writings, is a subject of significant scholarly debate.
-Historians like Peter D. Stachura and Udo Kissenkoetter have systematically deconstructed Strasser's accounts, identifying them as apologetic works filled with factual errors, internal contradictions, and self-serving fabrications, all designed to establish the anti-Hitler and "socialist" credentials of his brother and himself.
-Furthermore, even Strasser's most dramatic political act, his 1930 split from the party, is noted by historians like Robert Gellately as having been politically insignificant.
-Going even further, Stachura have challenged the very existence of a coherent "Strasser Wing," arguing that no such faction meaningfully existed and that it was little more than an expression of petty-bourgeois panic in the Weimar Republic.
+The narrative of a principled "Strasserist" opposition as constructed by Otto in his post-war writings is questioned by scholars.
+Historians like Peter D. Stachura and Udo Kissenkoetter have systematically deconstructed Strasser's accounts as apologetic works filled with factual errors, internal contradictions, and self-serving fabrications, all designed to establish the anti-Hitler and "socialist" images of his brother and himself.
+His 1930 split from the party is noted by historians like Robert Gellately as having little political significance.
+Stachura also challenges the idea of a coherent "Strasser Wing," arguing that no such faction existed in any meaniful way and that it was little more than an expression of petty-bourgeois panic in the Weimar Republic.

-The confusion is further compounded by the complex authorship and originality of the various "Strasserist" platforms.
-The early 1925/26 program draft, which emerged from the northern bloc led by Gregor Strasser, contained radical antisemitic policies, such as stripping German Jews of their citizenship.
-While historical consensus points to Otto Strasser as its primary ideologue—a role complicated by his systematic ghostwriting for his brother—Gregor's own commitment to these radical ideas was questionable.
-Contemporaries like Joseph Goebbels noted his hesitant defense of the draft at the 1926 Bamberg Conference, suggesting he was more of a political front than a true believer.
+The authorship and originality of the various "Strasserist" platforms are also open to academic debate.
+The early 1925/26 program draft put forward by the northern bloc led by Gregor Strasser contained radical antisemitic policies, such as stripping German Jews of their citizenship.
+While historical consensus points to Otto Strasser as its primary ideologue—a role complicated by his ghostwriting for his brother—Gregor's own commitment to these radical ideas was questionable.
+Contemporaries like Joseph Goebbels noted that Gregor's defense of the draft at the 1926 Bamberg Conference seemed to be half-hearted, which suggested that Gregor was not a genuine believer of the draft.

-This division of labor became clearer in the early 1930s.
-Gregor, pivoting towards a more "realpolitisch" approach.
-His own later economic platform, the 1932 Sofortprogramm, reflected this shift.
-It was a technocratic, state-dirigiste program focused on job creation through massive public works like building roads and canals.
-However, far from being a purely domestic plan, it was deeply rooted in traditional German imperialist ambitions, explicitly calling for the "settling people in the East" (Ostsiedlung).
-However, its originality has been thoroughly debunked by historians like Gerhard Kroll, who demonstrated that it was largely plagiarized from the work of Robert Friedländer-Prechtl, an economist of partial Jewish descent and a prominent member of the bourgeois reform movement of the era.
-In a final, bitter irony, many of the core policies of Gregor's plagiarized program were later implemented by the Hitler regime after Gregor's murder in 1934.
+In the early 1930s, Gregor further turned towards a "realpolitisch" approach.
+His own economic platform, the 1932 Sofortprogramm, reflected this shift.
+It was a technocratic, dirigiste program focused on job creation through massive public works like building roads and canals.
+It also embodied the traditional German imperialist ambitions in its call for "settling people in the East" (Ostsiedlung).
+However, its originality has been debunked by historian Gerhard Kroll, who demonstrated that the program was plagiarized from the work of Robert Friedländer-Prechtl, an economist of partial Jewish descent and a prominent member of the bourgeois reform movement of the era.
+Many of the core policies of this program were later implemented by the Hitler regime after Gregor's murder in 1934.